tiarebalbi/tiarebalbi-website/README.md

 [![Maintainability Rating](https://sonarcloud.io/api/project_badges/measure?project=tiarebalbi_tiarebalbi-website&metric=sqale_rating)](https://sonarcloud.io/dashboard?id=tiarebalbi_tiarebalbi-website)
 [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=tiarebalbi_tiarebalbi-website&metric=security_rating)](https://sonarcloud.io/dashboard?id=tiarebalbi_tiarebalbi-website)

-My name is Tiarê Balbi!
-I’m a proud Software Engineer based in Dublin, Ireland.
-Working with software development since 2006 I’ve been challenging my self on trying to understand what’s next.
+Proud Software Engineer based in Dublin, Ireland.

-Focusing my career on better understand the challenges behind of complex infrastructure and different types of software architecture.
+Working with software development since 2006 had the chance to work with an extensive range of solutions for small and large companies, from design until getting the product to the final step of production.
+Have you heard about the continues learning, I see myself as one of those, if you ask what I am doing in my free time,
+I will probably answer that I'm studying something new or I'm in the Gym.
+Currently, focusing my time in research/study new technologies always thinking about the next disruption and how to get there.

 ## Getting Start